pablomarx/NTK-ROM-Maps/README.md

 This repo contains decoded ROM Maps from Newton Toolkit 1.6.4.
 The ROM maps were encoded using a simple substitution cipher.

 The substitution values were found by searching the resource fork of NTK for 'abcdefg'.
-A number of results were found, but one in the DATA in the data resource was of particular interest.
+A number of results were found, but one in the DATA resource was of particular interest.
 It contained two ASCII lists, both NULL terminated, one starting at N and the other at A.

 ![Screenshot of DATA resource hex dump in ResEdit](https://i.imgur.com/pZ4N8mS.png)